fkallen/gpu-tRNA-mapper/README.md

 * C++17 compiler

 ## Hardware requirements
 * CUDA-capable GPU with Volta architecture or newer.
-Older GPUs could work but have not been tested.
+The code should also compile for older GPUs, i.e. Pascal and earlier, but was not tested on those.

 ## Download